 One of the best things that consumers of any product can enjoy is the power to choose, and to be able to make that choice from a wide range of service providers.
 This is what the Dodd-Frank law has taken away from US forex traders… but things have changed.
 Aside from a few forex brokerages operating in the US, there are a number of offshore forex brokers expressing willingness to take US traders on their platforms.

 There are a number of advantages and also drawbacks to this arrangement.
-In terms of benefits, this is what US forex traders will enjoy when they use the offshore brokers presented in the list below.
+In terms of benefits, this is what US forex traders will enjoy when they use the offshore brokers presented in the list above.

-The brokers featured in the list below have been carefully selected to offer you a forex brokerage service that rivals what you can get anywhere in the world, and under non-restrictive conditions.
+The brokers featured in the list above have been carefully selected to offer you a forex brokerage service that rivals what you can get anywhere in the world, and under non-restrictive conditions.
 They are great for beginners who can make a transition from a demo account to a lightly funded live account, just to ensure they can understand what live trading is all about before they get more heavily committed.
 ECN style accounts are also available for those who prefer to trade directly with the FX interbank market.
 There is a lot of choice for you as you go through this list of brokers, one after the other.